Wayne Williams: Reopening investigations

 Williams has maintained his innocence from the beginning and claimed that Atlanta officials covered up evidence of KKK involvement in the killings to avoid a race war in the city.
 His lawyers have said the conviction was a "profound miscarriage of justice" that has kept an innocent man incarcerated for the majority of his adult life and allowed the real killers to go free.
 In contrast, Joseph Drolet, who prosecuted Williams at trial, has stood by Williams's convictions.
 He has emphasized that, after Williams was arrested, "the murders stopped and there has been nothing since."

 Other observers have criticized the thoroughness of the investigation and the validity of its conclusions.
-The author James Baldwin, in his essay The Evidence of Things Not Seen (1985), raised questions about Williams's guilt.
+The author James Baldwin, in his 1985 essay The Evidence of Things Not Seen, raised questions about Williams's guilt.
 Members of his community and several of the victims' parents did not believe that Williams, the son of two professional teachers, could have killed so many.

-On May 6, 2005, DeKalb County Police Chief Louis Graham ordered the reopening of the murder cases of four boys killed in that county between February and May 1981, whose deaths had been attributed to Williams.
+In May 2005, DeKalb County Police Chief Louis Graham ordered the reopening of the murder cases of four boys killed in that county between February and May 1981, whose deaths had been attributed to Williams.
 The announcement was welcomed by relatives of some victims, who said they believe the wrong man was blamed for many of the murders.

 Graham, who was serving as an assistant police chief in neighboring Fulton County at the time of the murders, said his decision to reopen the cases was driven solely by his belief in Williams's innocence.
-Former DeKalb County Sheriff and convicted murderer Sidney Dorsey, who was an Atlanta homicide detective at the time, also said he believed Williams was wrongly blamed for the murders.
-"If they arrested a white guy," he said, "there would have been riots across the U.S.."
-Dorsey is now serving a life sentence after being convicted of ordering the murder of his election opponent Derwin Brown.
+Former DeKalb County Sheriff and Sidney Dorsey, who was an Atlanta homicide detective at the time and later convicted of murder, also said he believed Williams was wrongly blamed for the murders.
+"If they arrested a white guy," he said, "there would have been riots across the U.S." Dorsey is now serving a life sentence after being convicted of ordering the murder of his election opponent Derwin Brown.

 Fulton County authorities have not reopened any of the cases under their jurisdiction.